Have you ever wondered if it’s worth submitting your images to photo contests?

 - to better understand the process of image selection and/or image sequencing, with a certain assignment (theme, subject, story, etc.) in mind; to choose the best images based on the contest’s rules (sequencing, in case of multiple photo submissions, such as photo essays, portfolios, etc.)

-- to win a prize, which can include having your winning image(s) critiqued by a photo professional, featured in a magazine or on a website, an interview (that means you need to feel comfortable talking about your work, your images, and about yourself as a photographer and creator), some online promotion on social media; photo gear; and/or money
+- to win a prize, which can include having your winning image(s) critiqued by a photo professional, featured in a magazine or on a website, and an interview (that means you need to feel comfortable talking about your work, your images, and about yourself as a photographer and creator), some online promotion on social media; photo gear; and/or money

 Where can you find photo contests?